gavinnn101/fishing_assistant/README.md

 * `audio_threshold` in `fishing_main.py` can be changed if needed but should be good if volume settings are consistent.

 # Potential Issues
-* Loud noises around character may trigger a caught fish reaction (not tested/proven)
+* Loud spikes of in-game noise may cause the bot to try and catch the bobber.
+I usually see this happen when I get a "friend has come online" popup.
 * Bot will see a high volume level left over from the last run and think there is a fish caught
 * * I believe to fix this, I need to clear the audio stream after every catch/reset.